010101-sans/eclipse_app/README.md

   - Visual representation of Solar and Lunar Eclipses.
   - Realistic depiction of the Sun, Earth, and Moon in motion (The distances and sizes of planets are "NOT TO SCALE").
-  - Top-view display of lunar orbiting patterns.
+  - Top-view display of eclipse patterns.
   - Accurate rendering of shadow effects.

 ## Usage